3 juveniles and driver in hospital after serious crash in Enterprise area

-Nevada Highway Patrol troopers responded to the single-vehicle rollover crash about 10 a.m.
-The male driver of the silver Audi was not wearing his seatbelt and was ejected during the crash.
+Nevada Highway Patrol troopers responded about 10 a.m. to the single-vehicle rollover crash.
+The male driver of a silver Audi was not wearing his seat belt and was ejected during the crash.
 He was airlifted to University Medical Center and was in critical condition at 11:40 a.m.
 Saturday.

 Witnesses told troopers that the man was not driving erratically, but before the crash his vehicle drifted to the right and into the shoulder while traveling north on Blue Diamond.